Last Updated on August 21, 2023

 - Bodie Island Lighthouse is near the southern end of that peninsula and is near the northern edge of Cape Hatteras National Seashore.

-- The lighthouse is about 20 minutes south of Nags Head and Manteo.
+- This Nags Head lighthouse is about 20 minutes south of Manteo and the town of Nags Head.

-- If you’re traveling north from Hatteras Island, you’ll drive on the Marc Basnight Bridge between Pea Island and Oregon Inlet.
-You will see the Bodie Island Lighthouse appear to your left as you get closer.
+- If traveling north from Hatteras Island, you’ll drive on the Marc Basnight Bridge between Pea Island and Oregon Inlet.
+As you get closer, you will see the Bodie Island Lighthouse appear to your left.

 More Bodie Island Lighthouse Facts